-The Prius v's futuristic, wind tunnel-inspired shape shares many design elements with the standard-issue Prius hatchback.
-Aside from the wagon roofline, the differences exist in the execution of the details, like slightly more angular headlights and fog lights inlaid into the lower front fascia.
+The Prius v's futuristic, wind tunnel-inspired shape shares many design elements with the standard-issue Prius hatchback, hinting at the many similarities between the two models.
+Aside from the wagon roofline, stylistic differences exist in the execution of the details, like slightly more angular headlights and fog lights inlaid into the lower front fascia.

 Inside, the Prius v sports a more vertical dashboard with a unique two-tone center stack, although it borrows a steering wheel and a centrally located instrument panel configuration from its smaller sibling.
 Storage space is ample: the car can fit 34.3 cubic feet behind its 60/40 split folding rear seats, which is more room than many small SUVs offer.
 Fold down the rear seats, and there's a bike-swallowing 67.3 cubic feet to play with; its no accident that Toyota says that the "v" in the car's name stands for versatility.